aachar5/CLIM680-project/Outline.md

 ## PROPOSED ANALYSIS
 I plan to use the data sets above to conduct the following analysis:

-Calculate annual mean, climatology and anomalies of the emissions for the given species
+Calculate annual mean and climatology of the emissions for the given species

 Calculate composites based on Air quality Index